Categories

 Toledo Museum of Art: Repair the Damage

-Adam Weinberg in 1979.
-Adam was a truly great, forward thinking, community oriented Toledo Museum Fellow, and is now the Director of the Whitney Museum of American Art.
-I photographed him in the cornfield adjacent to his house.
+Adam Weinberg was a truly great, forward thinking, community oriented Toledo Museum Fellow, presently the Director of the Whitney Museum of American Art.
+I photographed him in the cornfield adjacent to his house in 1979.

 Toledo Museum of Art, repair the damage you have done to the community of artists.